Septic System Failures

 Once properly installed, the key to preventing your on-lot system from failing is proper maintenance.
 Regularly pumping the tank, being careful in what you put down the drains, and avoiding such things as planting trees over the field or covering the system with permanent patios and home additions are important to keep the system running well.
 Water conservation in the home is also an excellent method of preventing future problems from occurring.
 Divert downspouts and surface water away from the septic tank and especially the drain field.
 Do not physically damage the system by driving over the components with heavy vehicles or by digging up the system for other utility lines, etc. Keep a record of the location and dimensions of your system along with maintenance and repair information.

 Homeowners interested in finding out about the overall health of their on-lot sewage system may want to consider having their septic systems inspected by a trained professional.
 The Pennsylvania Septage Management Association (PSMA) in cooperation with the National Onsite Wastewater Education and Research Foundation (NOF) has adopted uniform On-lot Wastewater Treatment Inspection procedures.

-Many fact sheets about on-lot sewage systems are available from the Agricultural and Biological Engineering department.
+Many fact sheets about on-lot sewage systems are available from Penn State Extension.
 Topics include septic tank pumping, percolation tests, elevated sand mounds, inspections and alternative systems, and pharmaceutical disposal.